 Excess fluid may also build up in the body as a result of taking nilotinib.
 Swelling in the feet, legs, or ankles or difficulty breathing may be signs of this happening.
 Contact your doctor if you experience this.

 Grapefruit, grapefruit juice, star fruit, pomegranate, Seville oranges: These fruits affect how nilotinib is removed from the body and may cause too much of the medication to build up in the body and cause possibly harmful side effects.
 They should not be eaten at any time while taking this medication for treatment.

-People with heart disease such as recent heart attack, congestive heart failure, slow heart rate, or angina should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have heart disease such as recent heart attack, congestive heart failure, slow heart rate, or angina, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Heart rhythm: Nilotinib can cause changes to the normal rhythm of the heart, including an irregular heartbeat called QT prolongation.
 QT prolongation is a serious life-threatening condition that can cause fainting, seizures, and sudden death.
 If you are at risk for heart rhythm problems (e.g., people with heart failure, angina, low potassium or magnesium levels), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Infection: As well as killing cancer cells, nilotinib can reduce the number of cells that fight infection in the body (white blood cells).
 If possible, avoid contact with people with contagious infections.